supershaneski/openai-api-function-call-sample/README.md

 # Function Calling

+We will be using `gpt-3.5-turbo-1106`.
+You can also replace it with `gpt-4-1106-preview` by editing the [service/openai.js](/service/openai.js) file.

 To make better function calling, you need to take care of 4 things:
 * system prompt
 * writing the functions